Caroline Bowen PhD Speech-Language Pathologist

 Bowen, C. (2015).
 Children's Speech Sound Disorders (2nd ed.).
 Oxford, Wiley-Blackwell.

-Bowen, C. & Snow, P. C. (forthcoming, 2017).
+Bowen, C. & Snow, P. C. (2017).
 Making Sense of Interventions for Children with Developmental Disorders.
 Guildford: J&R Press.

 Bowen, C., & Rippon, H. (2013).
 Consonant Clusters: Alliterative Stories and Activities for Phonological Intervention.
 Cowling, Keighley: Black Sheep Press.